Shared Digital Infrastructure for a Healthy Michigan

 Benefits of Shared Infrastructure

-Working to overcome the failures of care delivery and coordination, overtreatment, administrative complexity, pricing failures, and even fraud and abuse
+- Working to overcome the failures of care delivery and coordination, overtreatment, administrative complexity, pricing failures, and fraud and abuse

-Detect, monitor, and measure data driven health transformation
+- Supporting the detection, monitoring, and measurement of data driven health transformation

 - Driving technology adoption and quality improvement

 - Activating translational science